 Consider how confusing and frustrating it is for you when you don’t know what to expect in chaotic situations.
 Then, add “who’s-in-charge confusion” to the sugar, over-stimulation, etc., that is stressing your kids, it’s clear – they need you to deal with as many of those stressors as possible, so you all can enjoy the holiday.
 For help with those physical stressors, see links below.

 Related to the “Who’s in charge” question – You can communicate ahead of time to your parents or other relatives:

 - You don’t have to ignore kids’ misbehavior.
 You have an important role here in a peaceful connected holiday.
 But especially since we don’t see you everyday, I want my kids to really enjoy their time with you.

 - If one of my kids is struggling or misbehaving, all that is needed from you is, “It seems like you’re having a hard time.
 Do you need a hug, or do you need some help from your mom or dad?“

 This communicates to the child, “We notice a problem that needs to be dealt with, and we want to help you through it,” but it supports both your authority as the parent and a connected relationship with grandparents and other relatives.

-Clarifying with your parents or other relatives, and empowering them with this specific helpful strategy might be all you need to refresh the joy in your Christmas!
+Clarifying with your parents or other relatives, and empowering them with this specific helpful strategy might be all you need to refresh the joy in your holiday gatherings!